Model-based Clustering of Multi-Dimensional Zero-Inflated Counts via the EM Algorithm: Data Analysis

 \subsubsection{Model selection for the MESC dataset}

-Table \ref{t:AIC_MESC} shows the AIC values obtained from the best EM algorithm runs when fitting the simple ZIP model (ZIP mixture model without covariates) and the ZIP mixture model with a size factor.
-These values correspond to the red points in Supplementary Figures 51 and 56 .
-Table \ref{t:AIC_MESC} shows that the ZIP mixture model with a size factor leads to a smaller AIC value than the simple ZIP model.
+For the best EM algorithm runs when fitting the simple ZIP model (ZIP mixture model without covariates), we obtained the AIC value of $\num{80274.22}$ and the AIC for the ZIP mixture model with a size factor was $\num{72544.74}$ These values correspond to the red points in Supplementary Figures 54 and 59 .
+The resulted AIC values show that the ZIP mixture model with a size factor leads to a smaller AIC value than the simple ZIP model.
 Therefore, the ZIP mixture model with a size factor fits the MESC data better than the ZIP simple model.
 As shown in Section \ref{sec:ZIPfactor_MESC}, the selected ZIP mixture model with size factor resulted in two main clusters, one with cells from day 0 and the other with cells from day 4.